ComposableFi/composable/book/src/pallets/nft/extrinsics.md

 `transfer`

 Transfer an asset to a given owner.
-Throws error if `InstanceNotFound`
+Throws error if `InstanceNotFound`.

 ## Mint NFT

 `mint_nft`

 `mint_into` a given wallet and `set_typed_attributes.
-Throws error if `NFTCount` returns invalid values
+Throws error if `NFTCount` returns invalid values.